Fudan-iGEM/2023-wiki/README.md

 For up-to-date requirements, resources, help and guidance, visit [competition.igem.org/deliverables/team-wiki](https://competition.igem.org/deliverables/team-wiki).

+We use vue to build our wiki for 2023, not using Flask.

 ## Getting started

 You should probably only edit the files inside folders `static`, `wiki` and `wiki > pages`.